-- 1. To present the basic concepts of design and policies of pedagogy studies. - 2.
-To provide understanding of the abilities and dispositions with regard to teaching techniques, curriculum design and assessment practices. - 3.
-To familiarize various theories of learning and their connection to teaching practice.
+- 1. To present the basic concepts of design and policies of pedagogy studies.
+To provide understanding of the abilities and dispositions with regard to teaching techniques, curriculum design and assessment practices. - 2.
+To familiarize various theories of learning and their connection to teaching practice. - 3.
+To create awareness about the practices followed by DFID, other agencies and other researchers.
+To provide understanding of critical evidence gaps that guides the professional development.